icewyrmling/weather-forecast-api/readme.md

- ## Project for paragraf lex internship
+ # Project for paragraf lex internship

  > web application for weather forecast with a daily email

+- Made using laravel framework with VueJs on frontend
+- Database is MySql
+- Homestead used as mock server